 Submarines are significantly more vulnerable to damage than surface ships.
 Most of the time, if there is any armor at all on a submarine, it is installed around the bridge, and intended to protect only against light caliber weapons and shell splinters.
 Surface warships are usually more heavily armored.
 A submarine’s primary protection comes from its ability to submerge.

 A submarine’s primary weapon is the torpedo.
 In World War II, the most common type was the 21-

-Oxygen torpedoes, which use pure compressed oxygen instead of compressed air for combustion in the power plant, are also nearly wakeless.
+Oxygen torpedoes, which use pure compressed oxygen instead of compressed air to support combustion in the power plant, are also nearly wakeless.
 This is because the pure oxygen is fully consumed in the combustion chamber.
 Compressed air, composed of 90% incombustible nitrogen, sends the nitrogen out the tailpipe, creating the bubble wake.
 Also, because pure oxygen takes up much less room than compressed air for the same burning time, the tank need be only about 20% the size, which leaves more room for the warhead.

 In order for a submerges submarine to sink anything, it needed a way to aim the torpedoes.
 Different navies evolved different methods.
 During the inter-